apigee-labs/rapier/README.md

     /to-dos/items/{id} [2]

 These are examples of 'query URLs'.
-Query URLs are URLs and URL templates whose format is published by the server as part of the API, and clients are expected to understand their format and compose them.
 The provision of hyperlinks in the resources themselves reduces the need for query URLs compared with an API that lacks hyperlinks, but there are still situations where query URLs are important.
 In Rapier APIs, query URLs allow clients to navigate along paths defined by the relationships in the Rapier API specification without retrieving intermediate resources.
 The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`" — we are starting at `/todos`